haxtheweb/haxcms-php/README.md

 HAX CMS seeks to be the smallest possible back-end CMS to make HAX work and be able to build websites with it.
 Leveraging JSON Outline Schema, HAX is able to author multiple pages, which it then writes onto the file system.

 ## Play immediately thx to DDEV
-[Get DDEV](https://ddev.readthedocs.io/en/latest/#installation) to get going with HAXCMS rapidly!
+Clone this repo: `git clone https://github.com/elmsln/haxcms.git` then make sure you have [docker](https://store.docker.com/search?type=edition&offering=community) and [install ddev](https://ddev.readthedocs.io/en/latest/#installation) to get going with HAXCMS rapidly!
 Then type `ddev start` from the project root and you should be all setup with a username/password `admin`/`admin` to get building out static sites locally that you can push up anywhere.
+Click the icon in the top right and you're off and running!

 ## Scope
 Generate `.html` files which have only "content" in them.
 Meaning the contents of the page in question.
 A simple method of adding new pages and managing the organization of those pages into a simple hierarchy (outline).
 Support for multiple mini web sites so that you can write a lot about different topics.
 HAXCMS is only intended to be a micro-site generator and play nicely with the rest of the HAX ecosystem without needing a monster CMS in order to utilize it.